Alex-code123/Base-Class-for-a-Text-based-Game/README.md

-This file is a base class meant to help you make a text based game by simply using python.
+The file is a base class meant to help you make a text based game by simply using python.

 It contains 5 functions with the names: inventory_update, print, make_options, make_par and run.